Yuki Yama Backcountry Tour

 Standing proudly in view of Niseko village, Yotei taunts us constantly.
 Requiring a perfect combination of fair weather, low winds and safe coverage, getting the chance to conquer this picturesque volcano is rare but ever so worth it if you are lucky enough to get the opportunity.
 Mt Yotei is THE bucket list peak of Hokkaido to tick off.
 Expect a 5-6 hour skin/hike to the summit where, again if you are lucky enough, you rip down into the crater!
 Skiing back down has some nice ridges and valleys, but the true takeaway from scaling Yotei is the sense of achievement and of course the bragging rights.

-In Niseko you’ll be staying at the lovely Pension Full Note.
-It is a Japanese-style Bed & Breakfast located in the center of town, with lovely staff and a warm and cosy country style atmosphere.
+In Niseko, you’ll be staying at the lovely Pension Full Note.
+It is a Japanese-style Bed & Breakfast located in the centre of town, with lovely staff and a warm and cosy ski lodge vibe.
 It has a sunken lounge, fireplace, long communal table where we have our Shabu-Shabu welcome dinner party and daily breaky.
-We love this place!
+Rooms are twin or triple share with shared bathroom facilities on the lower floor and sinks and toilets on every floor.

 THIS IS A NEW TOUR – THE REVIEWS BELOW ARE FROM SIMILAR TOURS AND BACKCOUNTRY GUIDING